akula802/RedEye-Generic/README.md

 lob_location = The PC's facility ID in the LOB app database (e.g. Facility 1030).

-rmm_lob_file_type = Another custom field in Kaseya, populated by a separate script (previously run).
+rmm_lac_file_type = Another custom field in Kaseya, populated by a separate script (previously run).
 Contains a string value representing the name of a hardware vendor, for the machine the PC controls.

 rmm_last_reboot = Timestamp of the last reboot, retrieved from Kaseya.